-Describes the transport routes to be used for Project related traffic, road upgrade work requirements, dilapidation survey requirements, measures that will be implemented to minimise traffic safety impacts and disruptions to local road users during construction, upgrading or decommissioning works, measures that will be implemented to comply with the traffic/transport consent conditions and a driver's code of conduct.
-Once approved, the TMP will be implemented.
+This plan describes the transport routes to be used for Project related traffic, public road upgrade work requirements, dilapidation survey requirements.
+The TMP identifies measures to minimise traffic safety impacts and disruptions to local road users during construction, upgrading or decommissioning works, measures that will be implemented to comply with the traffic/transport consent conditions and provides a driver's code of conduct.
+The approved TMP will be implemented by the Proponent and Contractors.